FreeJoy-Team/FreeJoyWiki/eng/Axis-configuration.md

 * Minus_Absolute = (AS1-AS2) / 2
 * Minus_ Relative = (AS1-AS2) -32767

-It is also possible to configure [converting the movement of axes to button presses] (Axis-to-buttons-function.md)
+It is also possible to configure [converting the movement of axes to button presses](Axis-to-buttons-function.md)